TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 ### Responsibility of Systems

+It is the sole responsibility of Systems to mutate component state data.
-Ideally, components are raw data that don't describe any behaviour.
-However, it's acceptable for them to have constructors, destructors, member functions, and RAII members as long as components are only modified by very specific systems.
+Ideally, components are raw data (plain-old-data structs) with no behaviors.
+However, it's acceptable for components to have constructors, destructors, member functions, and RAII members as long as components are only modified by very specific systems.
 This includes creating and destroying components.
-Many systems reading the same component is okay.

 EnTT allows polymorphically accessing components, to allow for deleting, copying, and listing all components an entity has.
-These features should never be used outside of debugging, since they potentially modify components and calls functions outside of their respective systems.
+These features should never be used outside of debugging, since they potentially modify components or call functions outside of the appropriate system.

+Many systems *reading* the same component is okay.
-In short, **components must only be modified by a few select systems**.
-There's a few other practical reasons why:
+However, **components must only be *modified* by a few select systems**.
+There are several practical reasons why:

-* Components may need to be synced with external references: pointers, GPU resourses, or physics engine objects.
-Some of these require specific threads.
+* Components may need to be synced with external references: pointers, GPU resources, or physics engine objects.
+Some of these resources must be executed on a specific thread.
-* Multiple Systems that modify different components can run in parallel without mutexes.
+* Systems that don't touch the same components can run in parallel without thread safety hazards, which would require costly synchronization and mutual exclusion.

-There's a few important operations that need to be addressed however:
+In particular, there are several important operations worth noting:

 * **Deleting entire entities**: Deleting an entity means modifying every component container the entity is associated with.
 Entities can be marked for deletion with a component, or external queue.
 'Deleter' Systems can then delete their respective components near the end of the frame.
 * **Copying entire entities**: It may seem convenient to iterate all of an entity's components and copy them into another entity, but this breaks the rules.
 Copies of an entity should be created by the same system as the original entity.
 A dedicated 'mark for copy' and copy systems may be practical depending on the case.

 ### A solution to all world state?

 Entities and Components are powerful, but cannot solve every single storage use case alone.
-EnTT specifically, only allows one component of a unique type per entity, and only one container of these components (pool) per world (registry).
-One case may require a variable number of the same component for an entity, or the problem may not be well suited for entities and components at all.
+EnTT, for instance, only allows one component of a unique type per entity, and only one container of these components (pool) per world (registry).
+One may imagine a situation requiring a variable number of the same component for an entity.
+The problem may simply not be well suited for entities and components to begin with.

-EnTT features customizability and future versions can be more versitile, but either way, ECS is best when combined with other data structures besides just components.
-For example, queues can be used to pass messages between systems.
+EnTT features customizability and future versions may be more versitile, but either way, ECS is best when combined with other data structures besides just components, such as using queues to pass messages between systems.

 ## Universe rundown